 Trichomoniasis is a sexually transmitted disease caused by a very tiny pear-shaped parasite, which is not visible to the naked eye.
 It is extremely contagious and affects about 200 million people worldwide.

 Because this tiny, but dangerous protozoan (parasite) has a special liking for the moist areas of the vagina, penis, urethra, and anus, anyone who has engaged in unprotected sex, should be tested for Trichomoniasis.

-Complete abstinence is the only guaranteed way to never contact an STD.
+Complete abstinence is the only guaranteed way to never contract an STD.
 The second best choice is to ONLY have monogamous sex with a partner who has been thoroughly screened and is found to be free of ALL STDs.
 The third best choice is to use a condom.

 85% of people infected with Trichomoniasis are asymptomatic, which means they display no symptoms until the disease has well advanced.
 This means they can fully infect their sexual partners and never know it.
 The incubation period is usually 4-28 days, depending upon the general state of the person’s immune system.

 Like most STDs, Trichomoniasis is an opportunistic infection.
 It is always on the lookout for a host to inhabit.
 Although is not a license to have unprotected sex, a healthy immune system is the first line of defense against opportunistic infections.
 Go to Natural Remedy for Trichomoniasis to get the details you need to mount a healthy defense against STDs, infections, cancer, etc.

 In men with run-down immune systems, symptoms can arise in as short as 7-10 days.
 A pussy discharge from the urethra is usually seen and may quietly disappear within a few days.